 Being allergic to cats is quite common among humans, with many people suffering symptoms such as sneezing, itchy skin, watering eyes, coughing and wheezing whenever a cat is nearby.

 Sadly this can prevent caring cat lovers from owning a cat of their own, or even worse, result in them having to give up a beloved pet to charities such as Cats Protection.

 However, a cat allergy doesn’t necessarily mean you can’t get a cat.
 There’s a lot of confusion around the exact cause of the symptoms and how to reduce their effects, but once you know the facts, there are lots of things you can try.

 Myths about cat allergies

 Are cat allergies caused by cat hair?

-Many people think that cat hair is the cause of their sneezing, but it’s actually what’s on the hair that’s the problem.
+Many people think that cat hair is the cause of their sneezing when they're allergic, but it’s actually what’s on the hair that’s the problem.
 Cats’ saliva contains a protein called Fel d 1, which sticks to their fur and skin when they clean themselves with their tongues.
 It’s this protein that most cat allergy sufferers have a reaction to, and unfortunately it’s easily spread around your home when your cat naturally sheds their fur and dead skin cells.

-Different cats produce varying levels of Fel d 1, so allergy sufferers may find that they are allergic to some cats and not others.
+Different cats produce varying levels of Fel d 1, so allergy sufferers may find that they are allergic to specific cats and not others.
 In addition, everyone’s sensitivity level to this allergen is different.
 If you think you’re allergic to cats but want one, try meeting some cats first, with the other members of your household too, to see if any of you have a reaction.
 Keep in mind that many people with an allergy to cats are also allergic to other things, such as pollen.
 Therefore, it might be a good idea to meet your potential new feline friend in the summer when your pollen symptoms are more pronounced, so you can best gauge how your allergies will be affected.